-American Action Forum, is a 501(c)(3) non-profit organization that is funded through donations.
+American Action Forum is a 501(c)(3) non-profit organization funded through donations.
 The website lacks transparency as they do not provide financial information.
 American Action Forum is a part of the American Action Network, which donates money to help Republican candidates.
-For example, in 2016 they donated $4,994,221 against Democrats.
+For example, in 2016, they donated $4,994,221 against Democrats.

 Analysis / Bias

-In review, the American Action Forum website provides news and research with minimal bias in wording such as this The National Implications of Maryland’s All-Payer System.
+In review, the American Action Forum website provides news and research with minimal bias in wording, such as The National Implications of Maryland’s All-Payer System.
 This research is properly sourced to organizations such as Rand and the CBO.
-The website also provides Op-Eds, which favors the right and often the policies of President Trump such as this: Pulse of American economy is strong thanks to better policy.
+The website also provides Op-Eds, which favors the right and often the policies of President Trump, such as this: Pulse of the American economy is strong thanks to better policy.
 In general, AAF advocates for a free-market economy with minimal regulations.

 Overall, we rate American Action Forum Right-Center biased based on political positions and advocacy that favors the right.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency with funding.
-(7/12/2016) Updated (D. Van Zandt 3/7/2020)
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency with funding.
+(7/12/2016) Updated (D. Van Zandt 02/06/2022)

 Last Updated on May 12, 2023 by Media Bias Fact Check